lmiller1990/vue-testing-handbook/src/v3/vuex-in-components.md

 })
 ```

 The tests passes.
-Creating a new `localVue` introduces some boilerplate, and the test is quite long.
-If you have a lot of components that use a Vuex store, an alternative is to use the `mocks` mounting option, and simply mock the store.
+Creating a new Vuex store every test introduces some boilerplate.
+The total code required is quite long.
+If you have a lot of components that use a Vuex store, an alternative is to use the `global.mocks` mounting option, and simply mock the store.

 ## Using a mock store

 Using the `mocks` mounting options, you can mock the global `$store` object.
-This means you do not need to use `createLocalVue`, or create a new Vuex store.
+This means you do not need to use create a new Vuex store.
 Using this technique, the above test can be rewritten like this:

 ```js
 it("renders a username using a mock store", () => {